-This website features both the portfolio of post-production artist Jasmine Pasquill and provides documentation of her personal creative works.
-In some instances the works featured here were collaborative works via various post-production studios, all parties involved in the making of an image are credited.
+This website features the portfolio of post-production artist Jasmine Pasquill and will soon provide documentation of some of her personal creative works.
+In a few instances the works featured here were collaborative works via various post-production studios, all parties involved in the making of an image have been credited in those instances.

-Since moving to NYC in 2004, Pasquill entered the realm of aesthetic image making for high fashion/art photography via training with Gloss Studio, Color Edge and Art + Commerce which amounted to many years working with the pictures of the world’s most interesting and prolific living photographers, like Steven Meisel and Glen Luchford and Inez + Vinoodh.
+After her formal studies in digital media at university, in 2004, Pasquill moved to NYC.
+She then entered the realm of aesthetic image making for high fashion/art photography via training with Gloss Studio, Color Edge and Art + Commerce, which amounted to many years working with the pictures of the world’s most interesting and prolific fashion photographers, like Steven Meisel and Glen Luchford and Inez + Vinoodh and others.
 An expert colorist, her work has landed in the pages of acclaimed fashion magazines; from a swath of international Vogue magazines, the more avant-garde sect like Numéro and i-D, billboard projects from Paris to Mexico City, as well as collaborations with underground musicians for press and cover art.
-After two decades in the field of digital media and post-production, one might say that Jasmine second home is Adobe Photoshop.
+After two decades in the field of digital media and post-production, one might say (for better and for worse) that Jasmine’s second home is Adobe Photoshop.